Alex-Lawton/Alex-Lawton/README.md

 - My name is Alex Lawton
 - I'm a student at Datec Learning Center, studying information technology and designing web
 - I'm currently learning various web development technologies and techniques
-- You can reach me at lawtonalexander96@gmail.com
+- You can reach me at [Your Email or Social Media]

 ## Project Goals
 The main goals for this project are: